nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Target-Specific:** Pertaining to the specificity of active targeting in directing therapeutics to particular biological targets.

-### Expanded Definition and Usage\nActive targeting significantly improves the safety and efficacy of therapies by ensuring that drugs are only released at the site of action, which is particularly vital in the treatment of diseases like cancer, where systemic toxicity can limit the maximum therapeutic dose.
+### Expanded Definition and Usage:
+Active targeting significantly improves the safety and efficacy of therapies by ensuring that drugs are only released at the site of action, which is particularly vital in the treatment of diseases like cancer, where systemic toxicity can limit the maximum therapeutic dose.
 This method also allows for the potential to overcome some of the resistance mechanisms seen in cancer cells by directly targeting specific metabolic pathways or receptors utilized by the tumor.